Imperial Russian Navy: 19th century

 By the second half of the 18th century, the Russian Navy had the fourth-largest fleet in the world after Great Britain, France and Spain.
 The Black Sea Fleet possessed 35 line-of-battle ships and 19 frigates (1787), and the Baltic Fleet had 23 ships of the line and 130 frigates (1788).
 In the early 19th century, the Russian Navy consisted of the Baltic and Black Sea Fleets, Caspian Flotilla, White Sea Flotilla and Okhotsk Flotilla.

 During the Napoleonic Wars, the Russian Navy had limited sea-going capability, with the 1802 Committee to Improve the Condition of the Navy concluding that the dire state of the ships of the Baltic Fleet, suffering as they did from extensive rot and a lack of copper plating, was incapable of defending Kronstadt and St Petersburg.
 The Committee's chairman, Vorontsov, concluded that "It is impossible for Russia to be considered a major naval power, but there is no predictable need or advantage in this status."
 Consequently, the Committee recommended nothing more than limited measures to rectify the state of the fleets, and the Russians retained limited capability at sea thereafter, relying on their land power to defeat Napoleon.
 In 1802, the Ministry of Naval Military Forces was established (renamed to Naval Ministry in 1815).

+Turkey and Russia again went to war in the Russo-Turkish War of 1806–1812.
+The Russian fleet (deploying from the Baltic, but joining some vessels of the Black Sea Fleet already in the Mediterranean prior to the outbreak of war) under the command of Admiral Dmitry Senyavin played an instrumental role in this conflict securing victories at both the Battle of the Dardanelles (1807) and the Battle of Athos (also in 1807).
+However, after the Peace of Tilsit between Russia and Napoleonic France in 1807 (which ended the War of the Fourth Coalition in which Russia had again been at war with France), the United Kingdom became an enemy and much of the Russian Fleet, under Admiral Seniavin, was interned in Britain with its crews repatriated to Russia.
+Eight two-decker vessels and two frigates were turned over to the British and laid up.
+In this condition they gradually deteriorated and only two ships returned to Russia in 1813 after Russia had again become a British ally.
+A large number of other Russian vessels in the Mediterranean ended up in French hands.